Theladron/My-Zootopia/README.md

 ## Installation

-To install this project, simply clone the repository and install the dependencies If you want to use the data fetcher, you need to register at https://api-ninjas.com for free and create a .env file containing your personal api key, The .env just needs the following line:
+To install this project, simply clone the repository and install the dependencies.
+If you want to use the data fetcher, you need to register at https://api-ninjas.com for free and create a .env file containing your personal api key.
+The .env just needs the following line:
 API_KEY="your key"

 ## Usage